 Today the Alameda resident has her "farm": As founder of the four-year-old business Sager Family Farm, she is now a full-time nature educator, teaching both children and adults about urban farming around the Bay Area.

 It all really started back in 2011 when she installed her first backyard beehive—beekeeping, she says, is the most convenient type of farming: "It's actually a great side gig for techies.
 You're not supposed to open hives everyday, so it's a great weekend hobby.
 Bees are literally easier to take care of than my cat."

 Sager prepares to open the hives for her "Bee-ginning" beekeeping class in her Alameda backyard.(Megan Cheek)

-From the outside, Sager's little brown house, a block from Lincoln Park, looks like most of Alameda's bungalows: quaint and well-maintained.
+From the outside, Sager's little blue house, a block from Lincoln Park, looks like most of Alameda's bungalows: quaint and well-maintained.
 Except for the sign on the front door ("Here for the bees?"), which directs visitors down the driveway and into the backyard.
 Enter Sager's suburban farm, home not just to her and her cat but also to two sheep, Coco and Marshmallow; six chickens; and about 100,000 bees, housed in just three hives that resemble children's furniture, each painted in a playful shade of fuchsia, orange, or yellow.
 Sager is the bees' steward, ensuring they have warmth, afternoon shade, water, and security from predators so that they can do their jobs.